Back to All Events

 Sing along with us!

-Led by conductor James John, artistic director of the Cerddorion Vocal Ensemble, headlamp-clad singers will walk a route TBD to sing medieval melodies once sung on the pilgrimage route to Santiago de Compostela.
+Led by conductor James John, artistic director of the Cerddorion Vocal Ensemble, headlamp-clad singers will walk a route through the Upper West Side to sing medieval melodies once sung on the pilgrimage route to Santiago de Compostela.

 Singers of all skill levels are invited to join, from beginners to early music specialists; everyone is welcome, so don’t be shy!
 Dress warmly, in layers, and bring only what you can carry with you.
-Headlamps and music scores will be provided.
+Music scores will be provided.

 To register to participate, please fill out this form